Effective Deep Learning Workflow on HPC

 Batch Scheduler

-One huge benefit from converting a Jupyter notebook into a Python script, is because it allows for the use of batch (non-interactive) scheduling (of the Python scripts).
-It allows the user to launch neural network trainings through one batch (SLURM) script.
+One huge benefit from converting a Jupyter notebook into a Python script, is that it allows for the use of batch (non-interactive) scheduling (of the Python scripts).
+It allows the user to launch neural network trainings through one batch script.
 Real machine-learning work requires many repetitive experiments, each of which may take a long time to complete.
 The batch scheduler allows many experiments to be carried out in parallel, allowing for more and faster results.

 HPC is well suited for this type of workflow – in fact, it is the most effective when used in this way.
 Here are the key components of the “batch” way of working: